NAME

 /var/spool/locks/* lock files for SCO UnixWare 2.X and 7.X

-/etc/hosts names and ip addresses of hosts where remote serial devices are connected
+/etc/hosts names and ip addresses of hosts where remote serial devices

 /etc/services names of services and TCP port numbers